 1 – 2 dried red chillies, broken in half

 Cook the toor dal in plenty of water.
 Decant the top water.
 Amma calls this water Boiled Dal Essence.
+You will need half a cup.

 Now add enough water to make up to 4 cups.
 As it comes back to the boil, remove from the heat.